ost-cas-fee-adv-22-23/design-system-component-library-thierry-und-simon/README.md

 npm run svgr
 ```

 is the command to run.
-All SVG files from the `assets/icons` Folder are transformed with the follogin options:
+All SVG files from the `assets/icons` Folder are transformed with the following options:

 - Typescript Files are generated (`.tsx`)
 - all color Attributes are removed and replaced with `props.color`